searls/jasmine-given/README.md

 ## Execution order: Givens then Whens then Thens

-The execution order for executing a `Then` is to execute all preceding `Given` blocks from the outside in, and next all the preceeding `When` blocks from the outside in, and then the `Then`.
+The execution order for executing a `Then` is to execute all preceding `Given` blocks from the outside in, and next all the preceding `When` blocks from the outside in, and then the `Then`.
 This means that a later `Given` can affect an earlier `When`!
 While this may seem odd at first glance, it can DRY up your specs, especially if you are testing a series of `When` steps whose final outcome depends on an